NarwhalKidGames/NarwhalKidGames/README.md

 - You're done!
 It should automatically open the website.
 If not, go to `localhost:3000`.

+- Note: If it's blocked, you may need to use [firefox](https://drive.google.com/file/d/1igOHVQkm4KDsX-R3vNwuR08ukenc0WRL/view?usp=drive_link)

 Note: If you ever want to close the website, open the `!
 END` file.

 Note 2: You will need to open the `!
 START` file every time you restart your computer.